CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

  'ResearchSubject.Specimen.File.file_format']

-All of the above fields are what describes the highest entity in the data structure hierarchy – ``Patient`` entity.
-The first five fields represent ``Patient`` demographic information, while the ``ResearchSubject`` entity contains details that we are used to seeing within the nodes' ``Case`` record.
+All of the above fields are what describes the highest entity in the data structure hierarchy – ``Subject`` entity.
+The first thirteen fields represent ``Subject`` demographic information, while the ``ResearchSubject`` entity contains details that we are used to seeing within the nodes' ``Case`` record.

 One of the contributions of the CDA is aggregated ``ResearchSubject`` information.
-This means that all ``ResearchSubject`` records coming from the same subject are now gathered under the Patient entity.
+This means that all ``ResearchSubject`` records coming from the same subject are now gathered under the Subject entity.
 As we know, certain specimens are studied in multiple projects (being part of a single data node or multiple nodes) as different ``ResearchSubject`` entries.
 Those ``ResearchSubject`` entries are collected as a list under the ``ResearchSubject`` entity.
-One example of this is the patient record with ``id = TCGA-E2-A10A`` which contains two ``ResearchSubject`` entries, one from GDC and the other from PDC.
+One example of this is the patient record with ``id = TCGA-13-1409`` which contains two ``ResearchSubject`` entries, one from GDC and the other from PDC, and three ``Subject`` entries, and additional entry for IDC.

 Note that the ``ResearchSubject`` entity is a list of records, as many other entities above are. **There are certain considerations that should be made when creating the queries by using the fields that come from lists, but more about that will follow in examples below**.